SamuelCasellas/Java-Learning/README.md

 # Development Environment

-IDE Used: Visual Studio Code (w/ the JVM interpreter)
+IDE Used: Visual Studio Code (w/ the JVM interpreter and the JRE, or Java Runtime Environment)

 # Useful Websites